Saturday, December 15, 2012

 Currencies and commodities: The dollar fell versus the euro and the British pound, but edged higher against the Japanese yen.

 Oil for August delivery rose 75 cents to $78.95 a barrel.
+Gold futures for August delivery rose $3 to $1,568.50 an ounce.

 Bonds: The price on the benchmark 10-year U.S. Treasury fell slightly, pushing the yield up to 1.65% from 1.62% late Thursday.
-To top of page

 Recommended for You